 External students enrol in just the same way as other students.
-Follow the steps to plan your study, access the Student Information System and enrol in topics.
+Follow the steps to plan your study, access the Student System and enrol in topics.
 Your Course Coordinator or Administrative Officer can provide advice on the correct topics for enrolment or answer any questions you may have about your course.
-Locate their contact details on your 5 steps to Flinders or the Course Advice pages.
+You can locate their contact details on the Course Advice pages.

 If you intend to apply for credit, lodge the application as quickly as possible, preferably at least two weeks before the start of the relevant semester.
 If you are concerned about the time documents may take to reach Flinders, contact your Credit Transfer Officer for advice (see the Course Advice page for details).

 Only a few external topics (with a Distance Education or Distance Education (FLC) location) require registration in a class activity, the timetable will indicate if this is necessary.
-If class registration is required, follow the instructions at Step 3 - Enrol in topics and register for classes.
+If class registration is required, follow the instructions at Enrol in topics and register for classes.

 Flinders Learning Online (FLO) is where you will access the teaching materials for your topic(s).
 You should have access to the teaching materials one week prior to the start of the teaching period.
 If you enrol late, once teaching has commenced, it may take two hours from the time you enrol before topics appear in FLO.
 For some topics, additional teaching materials will be provided in hard-copy.
 Your Topic Coordinator can advise if this is the case.